 An Optical Coherence Tomography scan (commonly referred to as an OCT scan) is the latest advancement in imaging technology.
 Similar to ultrasound, this diagnostic technique employs light rather than sound waves to achieve higher resolution pictures of the structural layers of the back of the eye.

 A scanning laser used to analyze the layers of the retina and optic nerve for any signs of eye disease, similar to an CT scan of the eye.
 It works using light without radiation, and is essential for early diagnosis of glaucoma, macular degeneration and diabetic retinal disease.

 With an OCT scan, eye doctors are provided with color-coded, cross-sectional images of the retina.
 These detailed images are revolutionizing early detection and treatment of eye conditions such as wet and dry age-related macular degeneration, glaucoma, retinal detachment and diabetic retinopathy.

 An OCT scan is a noninvasive, painless test.
 It is performed in about 10 minutes right in either of our offices.
-Feel free to contact us to inquire about an OCT at your next appointment.
+Feel free to contact your Philadelphia eye doctor near you to inquire about an OCT at your next appointment.